sziliotti/nifi-samples/README.md

 ## Topology
 This is the topology of tools instaled in the provisioning´s process, after run ```vagrant up```:

 <image_draw>

 ## Features
 * Create and boot VirtualBox instances.
 * Provisioning of hosts with all necessary tools.
-* Provisioning of a cluster for Hadoop.
+* Provisioning of a cluster for Hadoop, using Cloudera Distribution Hadoop (CDH).
 * Provisioning of Kafka, Kafka Manager, Apache NiFi, Elasticsearch and Kibana containers images by Docker Compose.
 * You can SSH into the instances using ```vagrant ssh <hostname>```.
 * Automatic SSH key generation to access your hosts through vagrant commands.